U.S. plan to label Yemen’s rebels as terrorists sparks fears of a humanitarian disaster

-The administrative carveouts would be designed to allow aid groups to continue operating in Yemen, where a long-running war has helped spawn a humanitarian crisis, without fear of sanctions or prosecution for links to a terrorist organization.
+The administrative carve-outs would be designed to allow aid groups to continue operating in Yemen — where a long-running war has helped spawn a humanitarian crisis — without fear of sanctions or prosecution for links to a terrorist organization.

 But aid groups are already expressing alarm that those measures will fail to avert a dramatic reduction in lifesaving assistance and commercial shipments of food and other items to a nation teetering on the brink of famine.
 They also fear the designation could sabotage hopes for a peace deal and prolong a war in which hundreds of thousands of people have died.

-“If this is rushed through, we might see trade and financial flows dry up across Yemen, the diplomatic process blown up, and the Houthis deciding they need to repay the favor by increasing the tempo of attacks into Saudi Arabia while turning to Iran for more support,” said Peter Salisbury, senior analyst for Yemen at the International Crisis Group.
+“If this is rushed through, we might see trade and financial flows dry up across Yemen, the diplomatic process blown up and the Houthis deciding they need to repay the favor by increasing the tempo of attacks into Saudi Arabia while turning to Iran for more support,” said Peter Salisbury, senior analyst for Yemen at the International Crisis Group.

-Preparations for the announcement are part of a push by the Trump administration to cement long-delayed policy goals before Jan.
+Preparations for the announcement are part of a push by the Trump administration to cement long-delayed policy goals before Inauguration Day on Jan.
 20, such as pulling troops out of Afghanistan, even as President Trump challenges the results of the Nov.
 3 election.

 In the administration’s waning days, officials have also introduced new measures intensifying the “maximum pressure” campaign on Iran and its allies, despite criticism that Trump’s signature policy has failed to curtail Iran’s oil trade and uranium stockpile expansion.

 On Wednesday, Secretary of State Mike Pompeo, who has touted his record on Iran as one of his principal achievements, said the United States would slap new sanctions on Iran to “preserve the safety of the region and to protect American lives.”
-The sanctions are expected to be rolled out on a weekly and even daily basis until President-elect Joe Biden takes office.
+The sanctions are expected to be rolled out on a weekly or even daily basis until President-elect Joe Biden takes office.

 But Iranian military support has increased steadily throughout the war.
-Nevertheless, the Houthis are seen as more independent than other proxy groups, such as Lebanese Hezbollah.
+Nevertheless, the Houthis are seen as more independent than other proxy groups, such as Hezbollah in Lebanon.

 Some officials at the State Department’s Near East bureau, the U.S. Agency for International Development and the Pentagon, fearing a designation could compound suffering and derail a halting peace process, have argued against the designation or suggested deferring a decision until after Jan.
 20.

-But Pompeo in recent weeks capped the internal debate by requesting new options and indicating that he would move ahead with designating the Houthis as an official terrorist group with a tentative deadline of Dec.
+But Pompeo in recent weeks capped the internal debate by requesting new options and indicating that he would move ahead with designating the Houthis as an official terrorist group, with a tentative deadline of Dec.
 1. A State Department spokesman said the United States does not preview decisions about terrorist designations, and officials said the timeline might change.

 Individuals familiar with the discussions said Pompeo also indicated he planned to designate the group under a separate counterterrorism authority in tandem.